Commack, New York

-Commack (/'koʊmæk/ KOH-mak) is a hamlet and census-designated place (CDP) that roughly corresponds to the hamlet by the same name in the towns of Huntington and Smithtown in Suffolk County, on Long Island, in New York.
+Commack (/'koʊmæk/ KOH-mak) is a hamlet and census-designated place (CDP) in the towns of Huntington and Smithtown in Suffolk County, on Long Island, in New York.
 The CDP's population was 36,124 at the 2010 census.

 History

 The name "Commack" comes from the Secatogue Native American tribe who lived on the South Shore of Long Island between Copiague and Bayport.
 The Secatogue named their northern lands in the center of the island Winnecomac which means "pleasant lands."
 The name may have been inspired because of the area's flat lands with rich soil, and thick oak forests abounding with plants and wildlife.
-From its earliest days, Commack or originally spelled as Comac was known for its fertile soil which made it the perfect land for farming.
+From its earliest days, Commack, originally spelled "Comac" had fertile soil which made it the perfect land for farming.

-Today all of Commack is settled and suburbanized and, like most unincorporated areas of Long Island, does not have a true, walkable downtown or "Main Street".
+Commack is a suburban area, and, like most unincorporated places on Long Island, does not have a walkable downtown or "Main Street".

 Geography

 According to the United States Census Bureau, the CDP has a total area of 31.0 km2, all land.